 What are the AirTags?

-The AirTags are the rumoured tracking accessory from Apple.
-The AirTags are comparable to Tile, allowing you to GPS locate any item you slap the device on, from your keys, to your bag, to your Apple Card.
+The AirTags are Apple’s highly rumoured answer to Tile.
+The tracking accessory will allow you to GPS locate any item you attach it to, whether that be your keys, your bag or your Apple Card.

-The second leak comes from tipster @Soybeys on Twitter.
-This video showcases what appear to be the AirTags’ sound effects.
+Meanwhile, Twitter leaker @Soybeys showcased what appear to be the AirTags’ sound effects.
 Whether these sounds will play from the app or from the tracker itself is still unclear.